mchen046/rshell/README.md

 **7. executing ls on an existing file**

-When ls is called on an existing file, GNU ls prints out the file''s path.
+When ls is called on an existing file, GNU ls prints out the file's path.

 The implemented subpart of the GNU ls command is not able to execute on an existing file.